tsam755/tsam755/README.md

 # Kia ora, I'm Taha 👋

-A Business Analyst with an Accounting & Finance background who crossed over into data because real-world decisions need more than just gut feeling and spreadsheets..
+A Business Analyst with an Accounting & Finance background who crossed over into data because real-world decisions need more than just gut feeling and spreadsheets....
 (I still love Excel)

 Now I build ML models, automate workflows, and answer the **“so what?”** behind every analysis.